Keiji01/keiji01.github.io/_posts/2024-09-20-twincat-3-using-source-control-tc3.md

 tags: [TwinCAT 3, Git, Source Control]
 ---

+> Remember that this page isn't affiliated with BECKHOFF and **MUST NOT** be used as a official documentation.
+For that, please refer to the official BECKHOFF webpage.
+{: .prompt-danger }

+> All my content is free and the main goal is to provide TUTORIALS.
+If you plan to use ANY of it in production or application, it **MUST** be thoroughly tested before implemented (use the code at your own risk).
+{: .prompt-danger }

 # Introduction

 In today's world, Automation and Machinery Technology (AT) are increasingly merging with Information Technology (IT).
 It's no surprise that the shortcuts and powerful tools from **traditional IT programming**, such as Data Analysis Tools and Dev/DevOps tools, are gradually making their way into the Automation Technology realm.